Jirp96/tel-goblin-roll-bot/README.md

 # About
 This project started as a funny way to connect with friends in 2020, and it barely evolved a bit.

 It's a really simple bot for Telegram, to help play DnD remotely and have a really simple chatbot with some funny and internal jokes.

-Uploaded as a pet project to explore some API integrations, and some internal group jokes.
+Uploaded as a pet project to explore some IA and Telegram API integrations, aside from some internal group jokes.

+## Commands
+`Note: All commands, prompt and content is in spanish, in case of wanting it in other language, you'd have to change all the texts`
+- Roll any combination of d&d available dices (d2, d4, d6, d8, d10, d12, d20, d100).
+- Get advise from Radwolf (Gemini's `gemini-pro` model with a prompt to be a Wolf therapist).
+- Rock and stone!
+- Bless a dice roll with 1d4.
+- Multiple other text commands.

 # Setup
 ## Using docker-compose